philliplab/philliplab.com/content/post/p003-comprehending-list-comprehensions.md

     result[j] = j*2
 for i in range(len(result)):
     result[i] += 5
+print (result)
 ```

+Output:

+    [0, 0, 1, 2, 2, 4, 3, 6, 4, 8]

 ### A right way

 Nested `for` loops are useful for unpacking a list of tuples, for example:

 ```
 dat = [(i, 2*i) for i in range(5)]
-res = []
+result = []
 for i in dat:
     for j in i:
-        res.append(j)
+        result.append(j)
+print(result)
 ```

+Output:

+    [0, 0, 1, 2, 2, 4, 3, 6, 4, 8]

 This is identical to the comprehension:

 ```
-res = [j for i in dat for j in i]
+result = [j for i in dat for j in i] print(result)
 ```

+Output:

+    [0, 0, 1, 2, 2, 4, 3, 6, 4, 8]

-Note that there are no inner set of square brackets.
+Note that there is no inner set of square brackets.
 When two `for` keywords follow each other inside a list comprehension with no intervening square brackets, they are equivalent to nesting the loop represented by the second `for` keyword under the loop represented by the first `for` keyword.

 ### More information